Fiona-J-W/cpp_tutorial/src/01_getting_started.md

 in the vector.
 Another problem is that the copy may be expensive if the string is large.
 Last but not least it is tedious to repeat the type that is already stated (in the definition of vec).
-The solution to these problems is to just write “`auto&&`” instead of the type.
-What this does exactly is quite advanced, but it will always do what you actually want it to do and even has the potential of being faster.
+The solution to these problems is to just write “`auto&`” instead of the type.
+The ampersand (the “&”) makes sure that `str` is not a copy of the element in the container, but just an alias (another name) for the element itself.

 So our final version looks like this: